JuliaPhysics/Measurements.jl/README.md

 ### Caveat about `±` Sign ###

-The `±` sign is a convenient symbol to define quantity with uncertainty, but can lead to unexpected results if used in elaborate expressions involving many `±` signs.
-Use parantheses where appropriate to avoid confusion, for example see the following cases:
+The `±` sign is a convenient symbol to define quantities with uncertainty, but can lead to unexpected results if used in elaborate expressions involving many `±`s.
+Use parantheses where appropriate to avoid confusion.
+See for example the following cases:

 ``` julia